telecmi/partner_sla/partner_sla.md

 For Account Creation, Renewal below are the timings

-Our working hours -  9.30 - 7PM (exclude 1PM-2PM Lunch break)
+Our working hours -  9.30 AM - 7PM (exclude 1PM - 2PM Lunch break)

 Our Working Days - Monday - Saturday